fivetran/dbt_salesforce/README.md

 ## Models

 The primary outputs of this package are described below.
 Staging and intermediate models are used to create these output models.
+This package contains transformation models, designed to work simultaneously with staging models in our [Salesforce source package](https://github.com/fivetran/dbt_salesforce_source).

 **model**|**description**
 -----|-----